AdobeDocs/pass.en/help/authentication/benefits-of-using-the-clientless-devicetype-parameter-in-pass-metrics.md

 ## Implementation

-To fully benefit from the Adobe Pass authentication metrics, there are 2 types of [Clientless APIs](#web_srvs_summary) that are currently being used and that need to have the correct `deviceType` set:
+To fully benefit from the Adobe Pass Authentication metrics, there are 2 types of [Clientless APIs](#web_srvs_summary) that are currently being used and that need to have the correct `deviceType` set:

 1. APIs that have `regcode` as a required parameter and will use the `deviceType` parameter which was set when creating the `regcode`, with the following API call:
       - [\<REGGIE\_FQDN\>/reggie/v1/{requestorId}/regcode](#reg_serv)